Smooth approximations in PL geometry: Proofs of Theorem and Corollary

+Observe that each weakly simplicial map $F:|K|\to|L|$ is uniquely determined by their values on the vertices of $K$.
+Evidently, each simplicial map is weakly simplicial.
+On the contrary, the map $F:\{0\}\to[-1,1]$, $0\mapsto0$ is an easy example of a weakly simplicial map between polyhedra of $\R$ which is not simplicial, if $[-1,1]$ is the realization of the simplicial complex $K:=\{\{-1\},\{1\},[-1,1]\}$.

-Our variant of Zeeman's relative simplicial theorem reads as follows.
+Our variant of the general simplicial approximation Theorem \ref{thm:g-s-a-th} is the following.

-\begin{thm}[Weakly simplicial approximation] Let $K$ and $L$ be locally finite simplicial complexes, let $H$ be a (possibly empty) finite subcomplex of $K$ and let $F:|K|\to|L|$ be a continuous map such that $F|_H$ is simplicial.
+\begin{thm}[Weakly simplicial approximation] Let $K$ and $L$ be locally finite simplicial complexes and let $F:|K|\to|L|$ be a continuous map.
 Assume $|L|\subset\R^q$.
-Then for each strictly positive continuous fun\-ction $\veps:|K|\to\R^+$, there exist a subdivision $K'$ of~$K$ modulo $H$ and a weakly simplicial map $F^*:|K'|\to|L|$ such that $F^*|_H=F|_H$ and
+Then, for each strictly positive continuous fun\-ction $\veps:|K|\to\R^+$, there exist a subdivision $K'$ of $K$ and a weakly simplicial map $F^*:|K'|\to|L|$ such that